Sample Pro Pack

 Elephant

-Look closely at the elephant picture.
-Point to its long nose.
-What is it called?
-(A trunk!)
-Point to its big ears.
-Point to its strong legs.
+Look at the elephant picture.
+What do you see?
+Point to its trunk!
+Point to its big ears!

-Stand up and pretend to be an elephant.
+Pretend to be an elephant.
 Swing your arm like a trunk.
-Take big, slow steps like an elephant.
+Take big, slow steps around the room.

-Word bank: elephant · trunk · big · strong · water · ears
+Word bank: elephant · trunk · ears · big · water · land

 Page 3